Skip to content

 Even though this post is about things to see in Nice besides its beaches, I simply could not avoid mentioning at least few of them.
 During our visit to Nice we really liked that we could spend time on a beach in the morning, and then explore other attractions of the city in the afternoon.
 Especially when travelling with kids it’s important to alternate walking and sightseeing with more relaxed activities.
 Such as going for a swim or, if visiting Nice in colder months, just spending time on a beach enjoying the sun and calming effect of the water.

-If you prefer sandy beaches then go to Plage des Marinieres – a beautiful sandy beach with calm waters and scenic views.
+If you want a sandy beach in Nice then go to Plage des Marinieres – a beautiful sandy beach with calm waters and scenic views.
 Plage des Marinieres is located just over the hill from Nice in the village of Villefranche-sur-mer.
 You can get there either by train or by car.

 We found this beach on our way from Nice to Monaco, when we stopped at Boulevard Napoléon III viewpoint to enjoy the views.
 The following day we decided to visit the Plage des Marinieres beach.
 We spent a few hours on the beach swimming, sunbathing and admiring the views.